 In fact, something like this probably occurred on Venus long ago.
 Based on scientific understanding of how the Sun generates energy through nuclear fusion, the Sun should very gradually brighten with time.
 The rate is so slow that we cannot measure it, but the calculations indicate that the Sun was about 30% dimmer when the planets were born (about 4½ billion years ago) than it is today.
 This means that the young Venus probably had sunlight of not much greater intensity than Earth does today, and some scientists suspect that Venus may have had oceans at that time.
 As the Sun gradually brightened, Venus grew hotter until a runaway greenhouse effect set in.

 Yes, but it is very weak.
-The atmosphere of Mars is made mostly of carbon dioxide (about 95%), but the atmosphere is so thin (the surface pressure is less than 1% of that on Earth) that the total amount of carbon dioxide is actually quite small.
+The atmosphere of Mars is made mostly of carbon dioxide (about 95 of that on Earth) that the total amount of carbon dioxide is actually quite small.
 As a result, Mars is warmed only a little by its greenhouse effect, and its greater distance from the Sun makes it quite cold, with an average surface temperature of –50°C (–58°F).
 Scientifically, the surprise is that Mars shows clear evidence of having had liquid water on its surface in the past.
 This means that long ago, Mars must have been much warmer than it is today, which in turn means that it must once have had a much stronger greenhouse effect.
 Scientists have a pretty good idea of why Mars once had a strong greenhouse effect and why the effect ultimately weakened so much, but the full discussion isn’t directly relevant to our topic in this book.

 It’s true that there is more water vapor than carbon dioxide in the atmosphere.
 In fact, there’s about 10 times as much water vapor as carbon dioxide, and water vapor does indeed contribute more than carbon dioxide to Earth’s overall greenhouse warming.
 However, carbon dioxide is the more critical gas in setting Earth’s temperature.